woelke/vim-project/README.md

 - Add support for wildcards in project paths
 - Pass additional argument to callbacks indicating whether this is a 'leaf' project (has no further subprojects)
+- In Welcome buffer, break long lines with indent

 Changes are licensed under the same terms as the original